mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 Lizard brain very quickly learned to recognize it and *hate it*, leaving me right back in snooze button hell.
 After a month or so, I didn't even like to hear the track any more when I was awake.
 Besides being too uniform of a stimulus, the music alarm might have been too loud and/or music might just be inherently too strong of a stimulus for lizard brain to tolerate.
-If you do go for a music-based alarm, you might play with the alarm volume and try making sure that your alarm always plays a different sequence of tracks (e.g., shuffle over a large selection or tuning into a music-oriented radio station).
+If you do go for a music-based alarm, you might play with the alarm volume, try making sure that your alarm always plays a different sequence of tracks (e.g., shuffle over a large selection or tuning into a music-oriented radio station), and experiment with different genres.

 My smart watch has a wrist-buzzing alarm.
 It took about two days for lizard brain to learn to snooze it, just like the Timex.
-The wrist alarm's not unpleasant, though, and might be useful in a situation where you wanted to get up without disturbing someone else.
+The wrist alarm's not unpleasant, though, and might be useful in a situation where I wanted to transition from fully asleep to lizard brain without disturbing someone else.

 ## Temperature